Manatee: Intelligence and learning

 Manatees are capable of understanding discrimination tasks and show signs of complex associative learning.
 They also have good long-term memory.
 They demonstrate discrimination and task-learning abilities similar to dolphins and pinnipeds in acoustic and visual studies.
 Social interactions between manatees are highly complex and intricate, which may indicate higher intelligence than previously thought, although they remain poorly understood by science.

 Reproduction

-Manatees typically breed once every two years; generally only a single calf is born.
+Manatees are semi-social.
+There is no bond between males and females, and males play no role in care of the young.
+Their reproductive behavior can be described as "scramble promiscuity" wherein several males compete for mating rights with a single estrous female.
+While males typically mature around age three to five, they may be unable to secure mating rights until they are physically larger.
+The typical calving interval is two-and-a-half to three years.
+Manatees typically breed once every two years.
 Gestation lasts about 12 months and to wean the calf takes a further 12 to 18 months, although females may have more than one estrous cycle per year.
+Females may be seasonally polyestrous.

+Calves

+Usually, only a single calf is born.
+While possible, it is rare for twins to occur.
+At birth, their size ranges from around 3.3–4.9 ft (100–150 cm) long.
+Calves may be born at any time of the year but there may be seasonal peaks in parts of the range.

 Communication

 Manatees emit a wide range of sounds used in communication, especially between cows and their calves.
 Their ears are large internally but the external openings are small, and they are located four inches behind each eye.
 Adults communicate to maintain contact and during sexual and play behaviors.
 Taste and smell, in addition to sight, sound, and touch, may also be forms of communication.